 Volunteer

 We truly could not run our shelter without our amazing and compassionate volunteers!
+We’d love for you to join us!

 Volunteering with Second Chance SPCA is a rewarding experience but is also a demanding role and should be taken seriously.
 To ensure the safety of our staff, volunteers and animals, volunteers must meet the qualifications listed below.
+After reading ALL requirements, please fill out the Online Volunteer Application Form at the bottom.

 • Volunteers are required to be 16 years old or older